umarhassan-mitodl/17.267-fall-2013/content/pages/readings.md

 Cain, Bruce.
 E. Chapter 9 in *The Reapportionment Puzzle*.
 University of California Press, 1984.
 ISBN: 9780520050280.

-Chen, Jowei, and Jonathan Rodden. "{{% resource_link "603be5b2-d0da-42e9-ac26-c8b97d2a7fc5" "Unintentional Gerrymandering: Political Geography and Electoral Bias in Legislatures" %}}." *Quarterly Journal of Political Science* 8, no. 3 (2013): 239–69.
+Chen, Jowei, and Jonathan Rodden. "[Unintentional Gerrymandering: Political Geography and Electoral Bias in Legislatures](http://dx.doi.org/10.1561/100.00012033)." *Quarterly Journal of Political Science* 8, no. 3 (2013): 239–69.

-Goedert, Nicholas. "{{% resource_link "0c57a227-c1fd-4634-839a-1db2090f7726" "Gerrymandering or Geography?
-How Democrats Won the Popular Vote but Lost the Congress in 2012" %}}."
+Goedert, Nicholas. "[Gerrymandering or Geography?
+How Democrats Won the Popular Vote but Lost the Congress in 2012](http://dx.doi.org/10.1177/2053168014528683)."
 Working Paper, 2014.

 McDonald, Michael P. "Legislative Redistricting."
 Chapter 10 in *Democracy in the States: Experiments in Election Reform*.
 Edited by Bruce E. Cain, Todd Donovan, and Caroline J. Tolbert.
 Brookings Institution Press, 2008.
 ISBN: 9780815713371.